 Alcohol consumption at night decreases the natural growth of human growth hormones during the night.
 In order to avoid reduced sleep quality, you must eliminate all factors that disrupt your sleeping patterns, and this includes drinking alcohol before going to bed.

 Caffeine consumption can be healthy for the human body.
 It boosts energy and focus levels, which help a great deal with your overall daily performance.
 However, consuming caffeine at night doesn’t produce the same health benefits as it does during the daytime.
 Your brain functions slow down at night so that the body can naturally rest and relax.

 However, caffeine consumption at night disrupts the natural relaxing process and stays in your blood for long periods of time.
 Therefore it is better not to consume caffeine late in the day or at night if you are aiming to improve your sleep quality.

 Avoid Eating High-Calorie Foods Late at Night

 The human body performs like a rechargeable battery.
 It recharges and discharges energy continuously.
-Diets and nutrition build energy levels which are then utilized during a workout.
+Diet and nutrition build energy levels, which are then utilized during a workout.
 It is important that you take note of how many calories you eat and how many you burn.
 Excess calories are stored as fats and increase unhealthy body weight.
 Low calories result in muscle consumption during energy utilization.
 Therefore, a balanced diet and workout are essential for work and rest.